 ICCO, through its STARS program has introduced a new variety of onion to farmers in Senegal which could replace imported onions in the future.

-The variety called "trophy", a white onion variety from the company Bejo, has been promoted through demo fields in Senegal and is very much appreciated by the peasants.
+The variety called "trophy", a yellow onion variety from the company Bejo, has been promoted through demo fields in Senegal and is very much appreciated by the peasants.
 According to them, it could replace imported onions thanks to it characteristics, among which its conservation capacity.

 Trophy has had a huge success this season.
 According to the farmers, the yield, in terms of quality and quantity, has increased.
 Trophy, which was harvested in the period May-June, was sold up to twice the price compared to the harvest of the local onion in the period January-March (250-300 FCFA versus 150-200 FCFA per kilo).
 Besides, the farmers were able to reduce the duration of their crop cycle, allowing them to produce more crops on the same ground.
 According to the farmers, this had to do with the combination of good varieties of seed, good fertilizer and good agricultural practices in terms of nursery, transplanting and fertilization.
 Farmers now have the hope that trophy can be grown on a large scale during the next seasons.